opendatasoft/ods-documentation-explore-api/source/includes/v2/_odsql.md

 length(country_name) # Get length (number of characters) of country_name field values
 ```

 An arithmetic select expression accepts simple arithmetic operations.
-It accepts field literal, constant numeric/text values or [scalar functions](#scalar-functions).
-More complex arithmetic expressions can be formed by connecting this elements with arithmetic operators:
+It accepts field literals, constant numeric or text values and [scalar functions](#scalar-functions).
+More complex arithmetic expressions can be formed by connecting these elements with arithmetic operators:

  - `+`: add
  - `-`: substract
  - `*`: multiply